Manage school pool use

 Make sure that the people involved in managing the pool understand their role.

-For example some sample procedures you might want to consider include:
+Sample procedures you might want to consider include the following.

 - Regularly check the operation and effectiveness of the pool gates and locks.
 Replace any locks that stick or don’t close properly.

 - Ensure the first aid kit is accessible to pool users and regularly checked.

 - Lock pool chemicals away from the swimming pool and changing rooms.
 Store and dispose of them according to the manufacturer’s instructions.

 - Put away pool equipment when not in use as it can be a potential hazard if left lying around.
 Do not store pool equipment in the same area as the pool chemicals (to prevent students accessing hazardous chemicals).